DarioB92/sunbell_rf/README.md

 I sampled, for each of the 4 channels:
 automatic up: will open the curtrain
 automatic down: will close the curtrain
-fine up: while pressed will slowly open the curtrain, or regulate inclination
+fine up: while sent will slowly open the curtrain, or regulate inclination
-fine down: while pressed will slowly close the curtrain, or regulate inclination
+fine down: while sent will slowly close the curtrain, or regulate inclination
-stop: will sto automatic up or automatic down.
+stop: will stop automatic up or automatic down.

 | To use the library it's needed to |
 |-----------------|---------------|